ramanaptr/ez-recyclerview/README.md

 Note:
 Are you want to contribute this project?
-Very welcome, DM me on my website, or report the issue, i'll try my best to fix it and maintenance this project 😁
+Very welcome, any question DM me on my website, or report the issue, i'll try my best to fix it and maintenance this project or answer your questions 😁